 The next question is, how long before the axe falls on Father Unni -- or has the social conscience of rank and file Catholic parishioners progressed so far beyond that of the hierarchy that some kind of accommodation will have to be made?

-Extremely active, middle-aged gay man, theatrical designer, teacher and arts administrator retired early from MIT in 2007.
+Extremely active, older gay man, theatrical designer, teacher and arts administrator who retired early from MIT in 2007.
 I raised two daughters adopted from Korea as a single parent and married my long-time partner in a Massachusetts same-sex wedding on May 23, 2004.
-We live in the very green, solar house I designed for my husband and myself.
+Our 18 years together until his sudden death in April, 2015 were the happiest years of my life.
+I live in the very green, solar house I designed for us and I now operate the business he left behind.
+I am President of the Board of Monadnock Music and its annual Festival.